JoBrunsSWO/weather_practice/README.md

 	[x] install vue & include in project setup
 	[x] create vue app
-	[] Decide what data should be displayed and how they should be modified before passing them to the frontend [] Modify the api endpoint: weather codes, daily weather display the necessary data of current weather
+	[x] Decide what data should be displayed and how they should be modified before passing them to the frontend [x] Modify the api endpoint: weather codes, daily weather [x] display the necessary data of current weather
+	[x] display data of the next 7 days
+	[] find and use icons
+	[] use grid layout for week containers

 	[] Documentation